 Stop by any day this month to try some French specials — except Tuesday, July 4, that’s America’s day.
 Blue’s Egg will be closed on the Fourth of July.
 Our other restaurants, Maxie’s and Story Hill BKC, also are closed for the holiday, but Maxie’s will be at Tosa Tonight for the City of Wauwatosa’s Civic Celebration, a free concert by ABBA salute Dancing Queen and FIREWORKS.

 Our friends from Maxie’s will also be serving at Milwaukee’s celebration of France, Bastille Days, in Cathedral Square park, July 13-16.
-Let’s have some fun as we celebrate the country that invented democracy, and restaurants!
+Let’s have some fun as we celebrate the country that invented restaurants!

 The sun’s out and the patio’s popping!
 Through summer, we’ll serve brunch on the patio Monday through Friday, weather permitting.